kshshton/sheloba/airflow/SETUP.md

 # Airflow and PostgreSQL Setup

-This guide describes the local Docker environment for Dummy Flats, including configuration, startup order, database connectivity, persistence, SQLTools, DAG execution, and troubleshooting.
+This guide describes the local Docker environment for the website, including configuration, startup order, database connectivity, persistence, SQLTools, DAG execution, and troubleshooting.

 ## Prerequisites